 Systems (see PEEPs) are implemented to ensure that all occupants of the premises can be evacuated in an emergency.
-Different systems may be required depending upon the cause of the evacuation (e.g. fire and bomb evacuations).
+Different systems may be required depending upon the cause of the evacuation (e.g., fire and bomb evacuations).
 The School plans for different types of emergency.
-Arrangements are in place to enable normal operation to continue alongside the management of an emergency.